ahmetkcavusoglu/sio4/README.md

 ### Features

- - Tells the time, date, temp and battery level on a faux `ps -ax` watch face.
+ - Tells the time, date and battery level on an animated jittery, scribbly watch face.
  - Easily lasts all day, probably two, on a single charge.
  - Allows setting the time over the serial connection.